New Employer Information Effective September 1, 2006

 Children don’t know the first thing about the legalities of collecting child support, but they are often the first to suffer when there is not enough money to buy food, clothing or pay the rent.

-We want each child referred to the Department of Child Support Services to receive the support to which he or she is entitled.
+We want each child referred to the Department of Child Support Services to receive the support to which they are entitled.

 The Department of Child Support Services is committed to providing excellent customer service to all parents with cases in our office.
 We are also committed to promptly provide employers with information regarding their responsibilities and answers to their questions.
 The Employer Handbook should serve as a preliminary resource and guide.